linda-seiter/cmsc315_project3/Project3.md

         25
 ```

-To do this, modify the recursive helper method to take a second parameter
+To do this, modify the recursive `preorder` method to take a second parameter
-representing the current depth level.
+representing the current node level.
 Use that value to print 4 spaces per level
 before the node’s value.
 The root node starts at level 0, its immediate children
 at level 1, and so on.